saspy-bffs/wuss-2019-half-day-class/README.md

 All examples assume a reasonably current version of Python 3.7 (or later) is installed, along with the modules specified in [requirements.txt](requirements.txt).

-In addition, Exercise Files C-G require access to installations of Java SE ([https://www.oracle.com/technetwork/java/javase/](https://www.oracle.com/technetwork/java/javase/)) and SAS 9.4 ([https://www.sas.com/en_us/software/sas9.html](https://www.sas.com/en_us/software/sas9.html)), and the instructions in [sascfg_personal-example.py](sascfg_personal-example.py) should be used to create a file called `sascfg_personal.py` in the project directory.
+In addition, Exercise Files C-H require access to installations of Java SE ([https://www.oracle.com/technetwork/java/javase/](https://www.oracle.com/technetwork/java/javase/)) and SAS 9.4 ([https://www.sas.com/en_us/software/sas9.html](https://www.sas.com/en_us/software/sas9.html)), and the instructions in [sascfg_personal-example.py](sascfg_personal-example.py) should be used to create a file called `sascfg_personal.py` in the project directory.
 Exercise File G also requires access to SAS/ETS ([https://www.sas.com/en_us/software/ets.html](https://www.sas.com/en_us/software/ets.html)).

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.